DanMolloys/SoftwareQualityAssurance-CA1/CodeReviews.md

 8. **Follow Up on Feedback:** Follow up on review feedback and recommendations by addressing identified issues and incorporating suggested improvements into the codebase.

+9. **Review the Code Not the Coder:** Focus on the code changes and not the individual who wrote them.

+### After the Code Review
+**Once the review is complete:**
+- Address the feedback promptly.
+- Update the code and documentation as needed.
+- Ensure all tests pass before merging the changes.

 ## Pitfalls to Avoid

 - Being overly critical or dismissive of feedback.